 Google Ads are a lot like playing golf or bowling; they’re fairly easy to pick up but can take years to master.
 The good news is that even the most amateur ad can increase Google’s traffic to your site.
 If you want to increase traffic to your website and ultimately to your church, start an ad campaign on Google today.
 Here are two tips to remember when starting a new ad:

 Use Google Display and Search Network: There are two major ways Google can display your ad.
 First, they can show your ad through the Google Display Network.
 This is the group of websites where Google displays ads.
 The second is called the Google Search Network.
 This is a relevant ad displayed after a search is made in Google.
 You can read more about these here.

 7. Landing Pages Should Maximize Google Quality Score

 A church landing page is the webpage a person is directed to after clicking an ad or a link from a web search.
 Your landing page should focus on the topic people searched for.
 The more specific and relevant the landing page, the higher Google will rank your information.
 The higher your information is ranked, the more often Google will share a link to your webpage.
 For example, if someone is searching for, “Questions about God,” and an ad for your church comes up, instead of using a link to your general church website, create a separate landing page dedicated to and discussing people’s questions about God.
 You can read more about landing pages here.

 Here are some examples of successful landing pages:

 8. Google Analytics are Helpful to Grow your Church

 It’s important to know the effectiveness of your website and Google ads.
 Spending a lot of time and money developing a website or ad, but then having no idea if it’s working is like spending time building the fastest race car possible, but then never even turning on the engine.
 Luckily Google makes it easy to assess the effectiveness of your website and ads through Google Analytics.
-Google Analytics can tell you all kinds of helpful information including:
+Google Analytics for churches can tell you all kinds of helpful information including: